polkadot-developers/substrate-docs/content/md/en/docs/reference/frame-macros.md

 To learn more about the FRAME macros used in the Substrate runtime, you can install and use [cargo-expand](https://docs.rs/crate/cargo-expand).
 After you install cargo-expand, you can use the `cargo expand` command to display the results of the code contained in the macros the runtime uses.

-## Substrate runtime macros
+## FRAME support and system macros

-Substrate primitives and FRAME both rely on a collection of various types of macros.
+Substrate primitives and FRAME both rely on a collection of different macros.
 This section provides an overview of the macros provided in the FRAME support and FRAME system libraries.
 In most cases, these macros provide the framework that other pallets depend on and you should be familiar with how and where they are used in the runtime logic.
-After the overview, this section describes the macros you are most likely to use as a runtime developer.
+After the overview, this section describes the specific macros that you are most likely to use as a runtime developer.

 ### FRAME support macros